jcaillon/valet/libraries.d/config.md

 - `~/.config/valet/config`: the Valet configuration file (this is the recommended way to configure Valet itself).
 - `./.env`: a `.env` in the current directory (the filename can be set with `VALET_CONFIG_DOT_ENV_SCRIPT`).

+> [!TIP]
-> **Tip:** Use the `.env` files to configure your project-specific variables.
+> Use the `.env` files to configure your project-specific variables.
 > Remember that command options are also configurable through environment variables!

 ## 📄 About the config file

-The config file is sourced by Valet on startup which allows you to setup variables to configure Valet.
+The config file is sourced by Valet on startup.

+It allows you to setup `VALET_*` variables to configure Valet.

 Use the `valet self config` command to initialize and open the YAML configuration file.